majacQ/circleci-docs/jekyll/_cci2/faq.md

 #### When do I pay?
 {:.no_toc}

-On the Usage plans, at the beginning of your billing cycle, you will be charged for user seats, premium support tiers and your monthly credit allocation.
-Any subsequent credit refills _during_ the month (such as the auto-refilling back to 25% on reaching 10% of credits available) will be paid _at the time of the refill_.
+On the **Performance Plan**, at the beginning of your billing cycle, you will be charged for user seats, premium support tiers and your monthly credit allocation.
+Any subsequent credit refills _during_ the month (such as the auto-refilling at 25% on reaching 2% of credits available) will be paid _at the time of the refill_.

 #### Am I charged if my build is "Queued" or "Preparing"?